-Analysis of lipid A by TLC- Analysis of lipid A compositional profiles was done by TLC separation of 32P-labelled lipid A species released from a mild acid hydrolysis procedure, applied to bacteria cultured with or without EDTA treatment (33,37).
+Analysis of Lipid A by TLC-Analysis of lipid A compositional profiles was done by TLC separation of 32P-labeled lipid A species released from a mild acid hydrolysis procedure, applied to bacteria cultured with or without EDTA treatment (33, 37).

-LPS preparation and SDS-PAGE analysis-LPS was prepared on a small scale from SDS-proteinase K treated whole-cell lysates (38).
-Large-scale LPS preparations were made by the phenol-chloroform-petroleum ether extraction procedure as described elsewhere (39).
-The LPS was then separated on a 16% Tricine SDS-PAGE gel (Novex, San Diego, Calif.) and was visualized by silver staining (40).
+LPS Preparation and SDS-PAGE Analysis-LPS was prepared on a small scale from SDS-proteinase K-treated whole cell lysates (38).
+Large scale LPS preparations were made by the phenol/chloroform/petroleum ether extraction procedure as described elsewhere (39).
+The LPS was then separated on a 16% Tricine SDS-polyacrylamide gel (Novex, San Diego, CA) and was visualized by silver staining (40).
 PAGE conditions were adjusted as recommended by the manufacturer.

-NMR spectroscopy- NMR spectra were recorded at 25 °C in D_2O on a Varian UNITY INOVA 500 instrument, using acetone as reference for proton (2.225 ppm) and carbon (31.5 ppm) spectra.
-Varian standard programs for COSY, NOESY (mixing time of 400 ms), TOCSY (spinlock time 120 ms), HSQC, and gHMBC (longrange transfer delay 100 ms) were used.
+NMR Spectroscopy-NMR spectra were recorded at 25 °C in D_2O on a Varian UNITY INOVA 500 instrument, using acetone as a reference for proton (2.225 ppm) and carbon (31.5 ppm) spectra.
+Varian standard programs for COSY, NOESY (mixing time of 400 ms), TOCSY (spin lock time, 120 ms), HSQC, and gHMBC (long range transfer delay, 100 ms) were used.

-Isolation of the core oligosaccharide- LPS (30 mg) was hydrolyzed with 2% acetic acid (3h, 100 °C).
-Lipid was removed by centrifugation and soluble products separated by gel chromatography on Sephadex G-50 to yield core oligosaccharide (15 mg) and a low molecular mass fraction.
-The core was additionally purified by anionexchange chromatography on a Hitrap Q column (Amersham) using a gradient of NaCl from 0 to 1M over 1 h, and the major acidic core fraction was desalted by gel chromatography.
+Isolation of the Core Oligosaccharide-LPS (30 mg) was hydrolyzed with 2% acetic acid (3 h, 100 °C).
+Lipid was removed by centrifugation, and soluble products were separated by gel chromatography on Sephadex G-50 to yield core oligosaccharide (15 mg) and a low molecular mass fraction.
+The core was additionally purified by anion exchange chromatography on a Hitrap Q column (Amersham Biosciences) using a gradient of NaCl from 0 to 1 $\rm M$ over 1 h, and the major acidic core fraction was desalted by gel chromatography.

-Hydrazine O-deacylation of the LPS- LPS (20 mg) was dissolved in anhydrous hydrazine (1 ml) and kept at 60 °C for 1h, cooled and poured into acetone (50 ml).
-Precipitate was collected, washed with acetone, dissolved in water and freeze-dried to give O-deacylated LPS (12 mg).
+Hydrazine O-Deacylation of the LPS-LPS (20 mg) was dissolved in anhydrous hydrazine (1 ml) and kept at 60 °C for 1 h, cooled, and poured into acetone (50 ml).
+Precipitate was collected, washed with acetone, dissolved in water, and freezedried to give O-deacylated LPS (12 mg).

-Monosaccharide analysis- Hydrolysis was performed with 4M trifluoroacetic acid (110 °C, 3h), and monosaccharides were conventionally converted into alditol acetates and analyzed by gas chromatography on an Agilent 6850 chromatograph equipped with a DB-17 (30 mm x 0.25 mm) fused-silica column using a temperature gradient from 180 °C (2 min) to 240 °C at 2 °C/min.
+Monosaccharide Analysis-Hydrolysis was performed with 4 M trifluoroacetic acid (110 °C, 3h), and monosaccharides were conventionally converted into alditol acetates and analyzed by gas chromatography on an Agilent 6850 chromatograph equipped with a DB-17 (30 \times 0.25 mm) fused silica column using a temperature gradient from 180 °C (2 min) to 240 °C at 2 °C/min.

-Mass spectrometry- ESI/MS spectra were obtained using a Micromass Quattro spectrometer in 50% acetonitrile with 0.2% formic acid at a flow rate of 15 μ l/min with direct injection.
-The 5 kV electrospray ionization voltage was used.
+Mass Spectrometry-Electrospray ionization/mass spectrometry spectra were obtained using a Micromass Quattro spectrometer in 50% acetonitrile with 0.2% formic acid at a flow rate of 15 μ l/min with direct injection.
+A 5-kV electrospray ionization voltage was used.

-Immunoblotting- The LPS samples of 4304, DM (msbB1/msbB2), and DM (pBAD-B2) were resolved by 16% Tricine SDS-PAGE and transferred to a nitrocellulose membrane.
-The membrane was blocked with 5% skim milk in standard Tris-buffered saline-Tween 20 buffer.
+Immunoblotting-The LPS samples of 4304, DM (msbB1/ msbB2), and DM (pBAD-B2) were resolved by 16% Tricine SDS-PAGE and transferred to a nitrocellulose membrane.
+The membrane was blocked with 5% skim milk in standard Trisbuffered saline-Tween 20 buffer.
 Anti-O157 rabbit serum (Difco) and anti-rabbit IgG coupled with horseradish peroxidase (Sigma) were used as primary and secondary antibodies, respectively.
-For chemiluminescent detection, the ECL detection kit was used according to the manufacturer's instructions (Amersham).
+For chemiluminescent detection, the ECL detection kit was used according to the manufacturer's instructions (Amersham Biosciences).